Prostanoids: Prostaglandins, Prostacyclins

 and Thromboxanes

 Prostaglandin research began in the 1930s with studies of seminal fluid, and they were named for the prostate gland, thought to be their source, but it was the 1960s before the structures were fully elucidated, and the biosynthetic relationships to essential fatty acids were described.
-Intensive study of their properties began, culminating in the award of the Nobel Prize for Medicine for 1982 to Professors Bengt Samuelsson, John Vane and Sune Bergström for their discoveries in this field (for a historical introduction, see Samuelsson, B., 2012; DOI).
+The Nobel Prize for Medicine for 1982 was awarded to Professors Bengt Samuelsson, John Vane and Sune Bergström for their discoveries in this field (for a historical introduction, see Samuelsson, B., 2012; DOI).

 1. Nomenclature and Structures of Prostanoids